-When you’re done implementing that feature, you’ll want to add it back into your main code base, which is called the master branch.
+When you’re done implementing that feature, you’ll want to add it back into your main codebase, which is called the master branch.
 This process is called merging.

-Pull Requests: If you’ve made changes to a project and want the original repo to include your changes, you must open a pull request, which is a way for the creators of the original project to review your changes and choose wether to accept them or not.
-You can create one from the New Pull Request button at the bottom of the picture, and learn more about them here.
+Pull Requests: If you’ve made changes to a project and want the original repo to include your changes, you must open a pull request, which is a way for the creators of the original project to review your changes and choose whether to accept them or not.
+You can create one from the New Pull Request button at the bottom of the picture and learn more about them here.

 How to communicate with remote repositories